jimangel/jimangel.io/content/posts/2022-09-12-automated-ubuntu-22-04-usb-install.md

 sudo mkfs.vfat -I -F 32 -n 'CIDATA' /dev/sda
 ```

 Validate the label name worked with the following command.
-The `/dev/disk/by-label/` directory contains all mounted USB volumes by their assocatied names.
+The `/dev/disk/by-label/` directory contains all mounted USB volumes by their associated names.

 ```shell
 # copied as-is